agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 ### **Implications for Financial Analysis & Exam Tips**

   * **Drill Down:** If a company's net profit margin is declining, a common-size income statement can help you pinpoint the reason.
 Is it due to a lower gross margin, higher operating expenses, or a higher tax rate?
-  * **Exam Tip:** Be prepared to calculate and interpret common-size statements and the key profitability ratios.
+  * **<mark>EXAM TIP:</mark>:** Be prepared to calculate and interpret common-size statements and the key profitability ratios.
 The exam will likely ask you to compare two companies or analyze a company's performance over time using these tools.

 -----